-4.1 Appendix 1 shows the latest available performance at the end of the first quarter of 2017/18 and compares it to the Council's performance for the same period in 2016/17.
+4.1 This is the latest quarterly report on the Corporate Performance Scorecard that reflects Council priorities and local resources, demand etc. The report attached at Appendix 1 shows the latest available performance at the end of the second quarter of 2017/18 and compares it to the Council's performance for the same period in 2016/17.
 Where appropriate, explanatory comments are provided in the column next to the performance information.